Managing my money

 Some items of expenditure should be prioritised over others.
 This is because of the consequences of not paying them, we’ve summarised them for you here:

 We want to work with you to ensure none of the above happens.
-If you are struggling to pay your rent, please request an email/call back from your income officer by completing the form via the MyRaven customer portal.
+If you’re struggling to pay your rent, please request an email/call back from your income officer by raising an enquiry on your MyRaven online account.
 You can access this by clicking the button below and then selecting ‘Manage account’ from your current agreement, select ‘Request contact’ and choose your preferred method of communication.

 Cost of living crisis